luojiahai/luojiahai.github.io/content/cv/index.md

 This is a simplified CV.
 Download [cv.pdf](/cv.pdf) for a full version.

-## Professional Profile
+## Profile

-I am a pragmatic software development engineer dedicated to crafting innovative solutions and solving complex problems with principled thinking and engineering leadership.
+Pragmatic software development engineer dedicated to crafting innovative solutions and solving complex problems with principled thinking and engineering leadership.
+Excel in full-stack software development, leveraging cloud computing and site reliability engineering.
+Practise the vast realm of artificial intelligence and state-of-the-art machine learning.

 ## Experience